Skip to main content

 NIS2 incident notification✅ IMPLEMENTEDCustomer notification procedures exist in T-030-005 NIS2-Compliant Incident Response Plan with defined timelines by impact level❌ NO ADDITIONAL ACTION - Cybersecurity incidents coveredT-030-005 NIS2-Compliant Incident Response PlanN/A

-Conclusion: General NC process and cybersecurity notifications exist.
-Need to add explicit communication timeframes for product-related NCs by criticality level in GP-006.
+Conclusion: General NC process and cybersecurity notifications already existed.
+Explicit communication timeframes by NC criticality level (High: 24h, Medium: 72h, Low: 5 days) were added to GP-006.

 Finding Minor 2 - ICH E6 R3 Risk Analysis